Air Jumbo

-Air Jumbo (formerly Jumbo) is a Telecombat-style ride located in the Lakefront themed section of Six Flags Great Adventure in Jackson, New Jersey.
-The attraction opened to the public on May 23, 2012, along with three other attractions including SkyScreamer.
+Air Jumbo (formerly known as Jumbo) is a Telecombat-style aerial carousel located in the Lakefront section of Six Flags Great Adventure in Jackson, New Jersey, United States.
+The attraction opened at the park in 2005.

 History

-Six Flags Great Escape (1960–2004)
+Six Flags Great Escape and Hurricane Harbor (1960–2004)

 Air Jumbo originally operated as Jumbo at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.
-It opened in 1960 until 2004 and was relocated to Six Flags Great Adventure where it reopened as Royal Elephants.
+It opened in 1960, and remained at the park until 2004, when it was relocated to Six Flags Great Adventure.

 Six Flags Great Adventure (2005–present)

-Royal Elephants opened in 2005 in the new children's area, Balin's Jungle Land, a subsection of The Golden Kingdom at Six Flags Great Adventure.
-The ride featured an Asian theme.
-For much of the 2008 season, the ride was inactive until being removed later that year when Balin's Jungle Land was overhauled along with other rides.
-Many returned for the start of the 2010 season, although this was short-lived.
-By the end of the 2010 season, the Royal Elephants ride was removed again to make room for the park's 2011 attraction Safari Discoveries.
+The ride was renamed to Royal Elephants when it opened in 2005 at Six Flags Great Adventure.
+It was located in the new children's area, Balin's Jungle Land, a subsection of the Golden Kingdom section.
+The ride had an Asian theme.
+For much of the 2008 season, the ride was inactive, until being it was removed later that year when Balin's Jungle Land was subject to an overhaul.
+The ride returned for the start of the 2010 season, but this was short-lived.
+By the end of the 2010 season, it was removed again to make room for the park's 2011 attraction, Safari Discoveries.

-On May 23, 2012, Royal Elephant reopened as Air Jumbo in the new Adventure Alley themed area.
-This area is located across the park where the ride previously had operated.
-The attraction took over the empty pad that was formerly used by the Pirate's Flight attraction from 1999 to 2001.
+On May 23, 2012, Royal Elephant reopened as Air Jumbo in the new Adventure Alley section, across the park from where the ride previously operated.
+The attraction utilized the empty space that formerly housed the Pirate's Flight attraction from 1999 to 2001.

 Ride

-Air Jumbo has twelve gondolas or tubs each shaped like an elephant and mounted on articulated armatures connected to a rotating hub.
-The riders in the elephants can maneuver them up and down which operates a hydraulic ram.
+Air Jumbo has twelve two-person gondolas, each shaped like an elephant and mounted on articulated armatures connected to a rotating hub.
+The riders in the elephants can maneuver them up and down, which operates a hydraulic ram.
 The ride itself rotates clockwise at a constant rate.